RoseLeBlood/MiniThread/STYLE_GUIDE.md

 ### C

 - C / C++ Linkage Wrappers
   - All header files intended to have C symbol linkage shall use “extern C” linkage wrappers.
+Using the `MN_EXTERNC_BEGINN` and `MN_EXTERNC_END` macros.

 ### C++